anapenedos/PhosQuest/documentation/plotting.md

 ### <u>*Functions*</u>:

-The script has some generic code such as:-

 1) **`create_userfilename()`**: Function to create userdata_temp user id and store in session cookie.

 2) **`read_html_to_variable()`**: Function to open savedfile and read lines into variable.